zpgallegos/zavant/docs/architecture/decisions/0016-reconcile-current-revisions-into-iceberg.md

 serve as a fast-path candidate list if necessary.
 A periodic full reconciliation must remain the correctness backstop.

+The two logical inventories share one S3 listing.
+Current-pointer object reads reuse the successfully reconciled Iceberg mapping when the listed S3 modification time is not newer; changed pointers are read with bounded concurrency, with a five-minute overlap around the reconciliation boundary.
+Existing catalog tables skip repeated create DDL while retaining exact runtime schema validation.
+These are performance optimizations only: the job still enumerates every immutable revision and compares it with the terminal `games` registry on every invocation.

 The terminal `games` merge is the publication gate rather than evidence of a cross-table transaction.
-Downstream current models must join through `current_game_revisions` and should run only after a successful Glue invocation.
+Glue-owned current views join through `current_game_revisions`; downstream dbt models should run only after a successful Glue invocation.

 ## Alternatives considered